Web-Cookie/e_commerce_app/README.md

 Create requirements.txt file which will contain all of the dependencies In terminal: pip3 freeze > requirements.txt
 Create a Procfile to tell Heroku how to run the app in terminal:
-web: gunicorn e_commerce_s.wsgi-*:application
+web: gunicorn e_commerce_s.wsgi:application.Push to Github.
-Push to Github
+Go to Heroku and create a new app, assign a name and chose region which is closes to your location.
-Go to Heroku and create a new app, assign a name and chose region which is closes to your location Go to Resource tab in herokum, then to Add-ons and look for Heroku Postgres select Hobby Dev — Free and click Provision button to add it to your project
+Go to Resource tab in herokum, then to Add-ons and look for Heroku Postgres select Hobby Dev — Free and click Provision button to add it to your project.
 Go to settings and Reveal Config Vars

 | KEY            | VALUE         |